junitechnology/jpipe/docs/index.md

     wg.Add(1)
     go func() {
         defer wg.Done()
+        for value := range channel {
+            expensiveIOOperation(id)
+        }
+        defer wg.Done()
+    }()
+}

-        for {
+for _, id := range ids {
     select {
     // The nested select gives priority to the ctx.Done() signal, so we always exit early if needed
     // Without it, a single select just has no priority, so a new value could be processed even if the context has been canceled case <-ctx.Done():
-                return
+        break
     default:
         select {
-                case id, open := <-channel:
-                    if !open {
-                        return
+        case channel <- id:
+        case <-ctx.Done(): // always check ctx.Done() to avoid leaking the goroutine break
         }
-                    expensiveIOOperation(id)
-                case <-ctx.Done(): // always check ctx.Done() to avoid leaking the goroutine return
     }
-            }
-        }
-    }()
-}

-for _, id := range ids {
-    channel <- id
 }
 close(channel)